-Each vehicle that no longer meets the criteria specified in section 2013.6(f)(1) through (3) will reduce the number of eligible vehicles from each originally designated Milestone Group by one, unless the vehicle is replaced with a ZEV or another eligible ICE vehicle that is exclusively fueled with biomethane.
+Each vehicle that no longer meets the criteria specified in section 2013.6(e)(1) through (3) shall reduce the number of eligible vehicles from each originally designated Milestone Group by one, unless the vehicle is replaced with a ZEV or another eligible ICE vehicle that is exclusively fueled with biomethane.

-Fleet owners utilizing this option must report fleet and vehicle information as specified in section 2013.3(c)(1)(I) and keep records as specified in section 2013.4(m).
+Fleet owners utilizing this option shall report fleet and vehicle information as specified in section 2013.3(c)(1)(K) and keep records as specified in section 2013.4(m).

 ZEV Milestone Calculation Adjustment.
-For vehicles that meet the criteria, each year the count of eligible waste and wastewater fleet vehicles in Milestone Group 1 will be subtracted from the count of vehicles in Milestone Group 1 and added to Milestone Group 3, and the count of eligible waste and wastewater fleet vehicles in Milestone Group 2 will be subtracted from the count of vehicles in Milestone Group 2 and added to Milestone Group 3, as specified in section 2013.6(d).
-No adjustment will be made for eligible waste and wastewater vehicles that already are designated in Milestone Group 3.
+For vehicles that meet the criteria, each year the count of eligible waste and wastewater fleet vehicles in Milestone Group 1 shall be subtracted from the count of vehicles in Milestone Group 1 and added to Milestone Group 3, and the count of eligible waste and wastewater fleet vehicles in Milestone Group 2 shall be subtracted from the count of vehicles in Milestone Group 2 and added to Milestone Group 3, as specified in section 2013.6(c).
+No adjustment shall be made for eligible waste and wastewater vehicles that already are designated in Milestone Group 3.

-Exemptions and Extensions.
-Fleet owners complying with the ZEV Milestones Option specified in section 2013.6 may utilize the following exemptions and extensions if the specified criteria are met:
+ZEV Milestones Option Exemptions and Extensions.
+Fleet owners complying with the ZEV Milestones Option specified in section 2013.6 may utilize the following exemptions and extensions if the specified criteria are met.
+If an exemption is granted pursuant to sections 2013.6(f)(2) or 2013.6(f)(5), the fleet shall be considered in compliance until the next calendar year.

 Backup Vehicle Exemption.
-Fleet owners may exclude designated backup vehicles from the vehicle count for each Milestone Group when determining the ZEV Milestone Calculation specified in section 2013.6(d) if it is designated as a backup vehicle as specified in section 2013.2(a).
+Fleet owners may exclude designated backup vehicles from the vehicle count for each applicable Milestone Group when determining the ZEV Milestone Calculation specified in section 2013.6(c) if it is designated as a backup vehicle as specified in section 2013.2(a).

 Daily Usage Exemption.
-Fleet owners may request an exemption to purchase a new ICE vehicle and exclude it from the ZEV Milestone Calculation specified in section 2013.6(d).
-Fleet owners must request and obtain this exemption pursuant to the criteria specified in section 2013.2(b) no later than one year and no earlier than two years before the next applicable upcoming ZEV Milestone compliance date specified in section 2013.6(c).
-The Executive Officer will grant this exemption only if the fleet owner demonstrates their next applicable upcoming ZEV Milestone cannot be reached without exemptions by requesting and obtaining exemptions for all other ICE vehicles in their California fleet.
+Fleet owners may request an exemption to purchase a new ICE vehicle and exclude it from the ZEV Milestone Calculation specified in section 2013.6(c).
+Fleet owners shall request and obtain this exemption pursuant to the criteria specified in section 2013.2(b) no later than 45 calendar days and no earlier than two years before the next applicable ZEV Milestone compliance date specified in section 2013.6(b).

 ZEV Infrastructure Delay Extension.
-Fleet owners may request an extension to count an ICE vehicle being replaced as a ZEV when determining compliance with the ZEV Milestone Calculation specified in section 2013.6(d).
-The fleet owner must request and obtain the extension pursuant to the applicable criteria specified in section 2013.2(c) no later than 45 calendar days before the next applicable upcoming ZEV Milestone compliance date specified in section 2013.6(c).
+Fleet owners may request an extension to count an ICE vehicle being purchased as a ZEV when determining compliance with the ZEV Milestone Calculation specified in section 2013.6(c).
+Fleet owners may delay the purchase of ZEVs during the extension period and are required to be in full compliance with the ZEV Milestones Option at end of the extension period.
+The fleet owner shall request and obtain the extension pursuant to the applicable criteria specified in section 2013.2(c) no later than 45 calendar days and no earlier than two years before the next applicable ZEV Milestone compliance date specified in section 2013.6(b).

 Vehicle Delivery Delay Extension.
-Fleet owners may request an extension to count an ICE vehicle as a ZEV when determining compliance with the ZEV Milestone Calculation specified in section 2013.6(d).
-Fleet owners must request and obtain this extension pursuant to the criteria specified in section 2013.6(h).
-Fleet owners must request this extension no later than April 1 of the same calendar year as the next applicable ZEV Milestone compliance date specified in section 2013.6(c).
-The fleet owner may transfer the extension to another vehicle in the fleet if the criteria specified in section 2013.6(h)(2) are met.
+Fleet owners may request an extension to count an ICE vehicle as a ZEV when determining compliance with the ZEV Milestone Calculation specified in section 2013.6(c).
+Fleet owners shall request and obtain this extension pursuant to the criteria specified in section 2013.6(g).
+Fleet owners shall request this extension no later than April 1 of the same calendar year as the applicable ZEV Milestone compliance date specified in section 2013.6(b).
+The fleet owner may transfer the extension to another vehicle in the fleet if the criteria specified in section 2013.6(g)(2) are met.